xavierallem/Summary1/README.md

 #### What do you need?
 You must have at-least 4-5 hours of free time, stable Internet, to complete all steps given here.
-You will have to read carefully, understand and do things.
+**You will have to read whole document carefully, understand and then do things**.

-## How to read the document
-- Scan through the document once and understand all the steps.
-- Then start to complete the steps.

 #### Index of what you will you learn?
 1. Culture and the Mission of IoTIoT.in and Shunya OS